LaunchCodeEducation/data-analysis/src/chapters/strings/exercises.rst

 The exercises have been broken up into three parts.
 There are *five* replit pages with starter code for you to fork.
 Most sections have replit starter code provided.
-You should see links to your starter code below the exercise steps.
+You should see links to your starter code above the exercise steps.

 Part One: Bracket Notation
 --------------------------